gitter-badger/greycrypt/README.md

 GreyCrypt uses the system trash/recycling bin, but its important to remember that this means the unencrypted file will sit in that bin for however long it takes the OS to remove it.
+* The command line options for conflict resolution are rough and not super useful.